sethmlarson/sethmlarson.dev/app/markdown/2024-07-02/ios-lockdown-mode.md

 ## Would I recommend Lockdown Mode?

-For most people: no. If you have a decent reason to expect you'd be the target of a cyberattack, *then maybe?*
+For most people: no. If you have a decent reason to expect you'd be the target of a cyberattack, then you should definitely consider it.

 There is a non-zero amount of extra friction to using your phone, but as someone who's trying to actively reduce my phone usage anyway it wasn't a big issue over the year that I've had it enabled.